Intel One-Ups Tesla Autopilot With (Semi-)L4 Launch (NASDAQ:INTC)

 Further progress in 2020:

-- Bringing RoadBook (REM) to China via SAIC.
+- Bringing RoadBook (BATS:REM) to China via SAIC.

 - Expanding MaaS to South Korea (Daegu City), Japan, Taiwan and Southeast Asia (Willer) and Dubai/UAE (Al Habtoor Group).